idesis-gmbh/BareBrowser/app/_root/README.md

 - If `ClearTraces` is set to `true` then any temporary data like caches, local storage, cookies etc. will be deleted when SingleInstanceBrowser is closed.
-Deleting means the complete removal of the following directory:
+Deleting means the complete removal of the contents of the following directory:

   **Mac:**

   ```
-  /Users/mn/Library/Application Support/de.idesis.singleinstancebrowser
+  ~/Library/Application Support/de.idesis.singleinstancebrowser
   ```

   **Windows:**

   ```
   %APPDATA%\de.idesis.singleinstancebrowser

-  eg.

-  c:\Users\doe\AppData\Roaming\de.idesis.singleinstancebrowser
   ```

+  The only exception is the `settings.json` file which is left to keep user settings.

-  *Please note*: on Windows this currently fails silently due to a bug in the Node.js component of the Electron framework.
+  *Please note*: on Windows the removal of some files/directories currently fails silently due to a bug in the Electron framework.

 - If `SingleInstance` is set to `true` then only one instance of SingleInstanceBrowser is allowed (lets call it *A*).
 If you try to start another instance (*B*), the already